jpjacobpadilla/Stealth-Requests/README.md

     resp = await s.get("https://link-here.com")
 ```

-or, for a one off request you can do something like this:
+or, for a one-off request you can make a request like this:

 ```python
 import stealth_requests as requests